An event is a Stateflow® object that can trigger actions in one of these objects:

 For simulation purposes, there is no limit to the number of events in a Stateflow chart.
 However, for code generation, the underlying C compiler enforces a theoretical limit of 231-1 events.

-An implicit event is a built-in event that is broadcasted during chart execution.
+An implicit event is a built-in event that is broadcast during chart execution.
 These events are implicit because you do not define or trigger them explicitly.
-For more information, see Define Chart Behavior by Using Implicit Events.
+For more information, see Control Chart Behavior by Using Implicit Events.

 An explicit event is an event that you define explicitly.
 Explicit events can have one of these scopes.